 What’s a presentation like?

-It’s a sort of combined interview and exam that takes place over video call with the other mentor
+It’s a sort of combined interview and exam that takes place over video call with the assessor.

 Presentations last around 30 minutes and must be recorded because they are given to the jury at the end of the student’s path.

 This means students should behave as professionally as possible.

 Both the mentor and the student should be in well-lit areas on good internet connections with the image quality as high as possible.
 Consider using a good microphone as well, like your headphone microphone instead of the built-in microphone on your computer.

 The project presentation allows students to come face-to-face with their work and really analyze how they did.
 Nonetheless, despite the pressure, don’t let your student internalize a feeling of doom or fear of failure.
 We have one saying at OpenClassrooms: "It's OK to fail" 👍 !